siddharthriyer/jbrowse_blat/README.md

 # BLAT + JBrowse
-Code and instructions for using locally hosted JBrowse2 and finding/viewing regions by web-based BLAT query.
+This repository has code and instructions for using locally hosted JBrowse2 and finding/viewing genomic regions by web-based BLAT query.

+After setting up the necessary software and files, you should be able to run a simple python script to see and explore annotated genomic locations (in the human genome) for the BLAT alignment results of a given query sequence.
+I personally JBrowse2 to be prettier and far nicer for looking around the genome than the UCSC browser, but unfortunately it doesn't normally have the option to do sequence searches - hence this repository.

-# Instructions
+# Installation Instructions

 I have detailed instructions below for setting up the necessary software on a completely fresh Mac or Linux.
 If you already have a given software package you can skip those steps.